takamaka-dev/takamaka-core-wallet-examples/README.md

 # Takamaka Core Wallet Examples
 This project aims to explain the use of the Takamaka Core Wallet library.

+We're currently setting up an automated process to request testnet coins, TKG and TKR.
+In the meantime anyone who's interested may receive some by sending an email at info@takamaka.io and providing a valid takamaka address.

 BCQTESLAPSSC1Round2 will be used instead of BCQTESLAPSSC1Round1 since the latter is still an experimental suite

 The following transactions are allowed on the takamaka blockchain: